alon-pilosoph/benchmate/README.md

 3. Visit [localhost:3000](http://localhost:3000/).

 Users need to be registed and logged in to add new benches or review existing ones.
 Go to 'Register' to create an account.\
-Once registered and logged in, go to 'New Bench' to create a new bench.
+Once registered and logged in, go to 'New Bench' to add a new bench.
 You can also review a specific bench by navigating to its page.

 ## Acknowledgements